-In MSE 480, the senior design project has three deliverables from the students: a written report, an oral presentation and a peer evaluation.
+In MSE 489, the senior design project has four deliverables from the students: a poster presentation at EURēCA, a written report, an oral presentation and a peer evaluation.
+The written report and oral presentation are presented twice, once in the middle of the semester with work to date and the final report/presentation at the end of the semester.